How to Enjoy a Traditional Korean Jjimjil bang or Bathhouse

 There will be a couple of 한증막 rooms connected to the resting room, these are stone or clay kilns that have different features.
 These rooms will have different temperatures (ice room, steam room,…) or will have different themes (wood room, stone room,.. ).
 These rooms are quite pleasant as you will slowly start sweating after 15 to 20 minutes.

-Most Korean Jjimjilbangs will also sell food or drinks, make sure to try sweet sikhye (식혜), this is a traditional fermented cold rice drink, You can also buy sauna steamed eggs, called maekbanseokgyeran (맥반석계란).
+Most Korean Jjimjilbangs will also sell food or drinks in the changing rooms and resting rooms.
+Make sure to try sweet sikhye (식혜), this is a traditional fermented cold rice drink.
+You can also buy sauna steamed eggs, called maekbanseokgyeran (맥반석계란).

-Spalux is the largest jjimjilbang in Gyeongju City.
+- Gyeongju Spalux (경주스파럭스) ~ Spalux is the largest jjimjilbang in Gyeongju City.
 It is a fancy bathhouse equipped not only with jjimjilbangs but also male/female saunas, fitness facitilies.
 It also has a restaurant.
-And the best thing about spalux is that is easy to find because it is conveniently located near Gyeongju Intercity Bus Terminal.
+The best thing about Spalux is its convenient location near Gyeongju Intercity Bus Terminal.
 Aside from that, Spalux is open 24 hours.